Catharni Stern

 Catharni Stern (22 August 1925 – 16 June 2015) was an English sculptor and art teacher.

 Early life and education

 Catharni Stern was born on 22 August 1925.
-Her governess, Miss Cox conventionally restricted her when Catharni was young.
+Her governess Miss Cox conventionally restricted her when Catharni was young.
 At the age of six, she got a prolonged illness and was confined to bed for half a year, which became the major restriction of her childhood.
-But she was deprived of creative exploration, such as in modelling with clay found on the beach at Bude during the ritual annual fortnight at the seaside or in carving motor cars out of blocks of salt.
+But she was not deprived of creative exploration, such as in modelling with clay found on the beach at Bude during the ritual annual fortnight at the seaside or in carving motor cars out of blocks of salt.